Baldur's Gate: Descent into Avernus: Publication history

 The new module was announced in May 2019 during the D&D: The Descent livestreamed event on the Wizards of the Coast's Twitch site.
 Baldur's Gate: Descent into Avernus was released on September 17.
 An alternate art cover by the artist Hydro74 featuring the symbol of Bhaal, an important figure in the Baldur's Gate video game series, is available exclusively in local game stores.

 Beadle & Grimm, a Wizards of the Coast licensee, released a limited run special "Platinum Edition" of Baldur's Gate: Descent into Avernus.
 Baldur's Gate: Descent into Avernus is also available as a digital product through the following Wizards of the Coast licensees: D&D Beyond, Fantasy Grounds, and Roll20.

-Joe Manganiello, in an interview, discussed how his character Arkhan the Cruel (seen on web shows like Critical Role and Force Grey) fits into the book, saying that Arkhan will have his own tower in Avernus, the first level of Hell, along with several villainous compatriots.
-Manganiello told ComicBook.com that one of Arkhan's companions is a snapping turtle-esque Death Cleric Tortle, who he hopes will change how Tortles (a race of anthropomorphic turtles) are conceived.
+Story consultant Joe Manganiello, in an interview, discussed how his character Arkhan the Cruel (as seen on web shows like Critical Role and Force Grey) fits into the book, saying that Arkhan will have his own tower in Avernus, the first level of Hell, along with several villainous compatriots.
+Manganiello told ComicBook.com that one of Arkhan's companions is a snapping turtle-esque Death Cleric Tortle, who he hopes will change how Tortles (a race of anthropomorphic turtles) are perceived.
 He is described as a Dr. Mindbender type, according to him.
 Although Arkhan resides in Hell and is trying to bring his evil goddess to the Material Plane, Manganiello doesn't see Arkhan as a villain: "Well, I hate to use the word villain.
 I've always hated that.
 I hate it when it's used to describe my characters because I just think there are different characters coming at life from different angles.
 A lot of people accused Arkhan of stealing the Hand of Vecna as some sort of power grab.
 But it wasn't, it was a completely altruistic gesture of a high level paladin putting his god before his own well-being.
 He handcuffed himself to this artifact that will destroy him, that will corrupt his mind and his body in order to try to unlock the secret to freeing Tiamat from Avernus".